netcluestechnologies/react-native-netclues-theme/README.md

 This package provides a predefined set of color themes for React Native applications, allowing easy switching between themes and storage of the selected theme.
 It also includes functions to get the current theme, set a new theme, and retrieve all available themes.

-Features
+## Features

-• Predefined Themes: Includes multiple color themes with support for both light and dark modes.
+- **Predefined Themes:** Includes multiple color themes with support for both light and dark modes.
-• Storage Integration: Saves the selected theme to storage and retrieves it automatically.
+- **Storage Integration:** Saves the selected theme to storage and retrieves it automatically.
-• Customizable: Easily extend or modify predefined themes.
+- **Customizable:** Easily extend or modify predefined themes.

 ## Installation